 - Extended oligoarthritis, which means that more than four joints are involved after the first 6 months of the disease.

-- Polyarthritis—rheumatoid factor negative (formerly known as polyarticular rheumatoid arthritis—rheumatoid factor negative).
-A patient has arthritis in five or more joints during the first 6 months of disease, and all tests for rheumatoid factor are negative.
+- Polyarticular juvenile idiopathic arthritis—rheumatoid factor negative (formerly known as polyarticular juvenile rheumatoid arthritis—rheumatoid factor negative).
+A patient has arthritis in five or more joints during the first 6 months of disease, and all tests for rheumatoid factor (proteins produced by the immune system that can attack healthy tissue, which are commonly found in rheumatoid arthritis and juvenile arthritis) are negative.

-- Polyarthritis—rheumatoid factor positive (formerly known as polyarticular rheumatoid arthritis—rheumatoid factor positive).
+- Polyarticular juvenile idiopathic arthritis—rheumatoid factor positive (formerly known as polyarticular rheumatoid arthritis—rheumatoid factor positive).
 A patient has arthritis in five or more joints during the first 6 months of the disease.
 Also, at least two tests for rheumatoid factor, at least 3 months apart, are positive.

-- Psoriatic arthritis.
+- Psoriatic juvenile idiopathic arthritis.
 Patients have both arthritis and psoriasis (a skin disease), or they have arthritis and at least two of the following:

 - inflammation and swelling of an entire finger or toe (this is called dactylitis)